Hennepin County Rules of Public Participation

 Public comments at county board, HCRRA, and HRA meetings are only allowed when authorized.
 The following rules apply to public comments:

-Pursuant to county board resolution, members of the public are invited to address the county board.
+- Pursuant to county board resolution, members of the public are invited to address the county board on days when committees meet.

-- Board meetings: remarks should be limited to topics that are relevant to agenda items.
+- Remarks should be limited to topics that are relevant to Hennepin County.

 On occasion there may be other opportunities for the public to address the county board, HCRRA or HRA.
 On these occasions the rules of decorum governing public hearings apply.